-We have found that our social change efforts are most effective when they operate in a limited number of geographic locations, in full partnership with communities, over extended periods of time.
-Many of these places are also locations where WKKF has a deep history of grantmaking, existing relationships and, in some cases, infrastructure to leverage.
-WKKF works nationally throughout the U.S. and with sovereign tribes.
-We also concentrate up to two-thirds of our grantmaking in what we call priority places: Michigan, Mississippi, New Mexico and New Orleans, Chiapas and the Yucatán Peninsula in Mexico, and in Central and South Haiti.
-We are committed to working in each of these priority places for at least a generation.
+We work throughout the U.S. and with sovereign tribes concentrating up to two-thirds of our grantmaking in priority places of Michigan, Mississippi, New Mexico and New Orleans, Chiapas and the Yucatán Peninsula in Mexico, and in Central and South Haiti.
+Our deep history of grantmaking, existing relationships and, in some cases, infrastructure to leverage are helping us to move the needle in these communities.
+We are committed to working in these priority places for at least a generation.

 In Michigan, we bring communities together in our priority places of Battle Creek, Detroit and Grand Rapids to re-envision the places where people live, learn, work and play.
 Through collaborative planning among businesses, foundation partners and local leaders, efforts like Hope Starts Here in Detroit and BCVision in Battle Creek are removing barriers to opportunity and changing what’s possible for children and families.
 Other efforts are boosting entrepreneurship and employment opportunities in communities of color through capital investments in the Entrepreneurs of Color Fund and the Battle Creek Small Business Loan Fund and eliminating racial discrimination in hiring practices to diversify employment in the health care sector in Grand Rapids.